alexrey88/Tile-Vania/README.md

 - **Secret Door:** Implemented a secret door feature, enhancing the exploration aspect of the game.

 - **Enhanced Sound Effects:** Expanded the audio experience with additional sound effects for actions such as bouncing and enemy eliminations for a more immersive gaming experience.

+- **Improved Enemy Killing:** Ensured that bullets can only eliminate enemies within the player's view.